Communicating with sources

 Compose a reply to the selected source in the text box at the bottom of the conversation view.
 Click the paper airplane icon or press “Ctrl+Enter” to send a reply.
 Any replies you did not send will be discarded when you exit the client.

-You can delete a source conversation by clicking on the three dots at the top righthand side of the application window, beside the timestamp, and clicking “Delete source account”.
+You can delete a source conversation by clicking on the three dots at the top righthand side of the application window, beside the timestamp.
+You should see a dropdown menu with two options: Files and messages and Entire source account.